sergio-aguiar/Labseq-Sequence/README.md

     java -jar target/quarkus-app/quarkus-run.jar
     ```

-## Running the Project (with jar from the releases page)
+## Running the Project (with JAR from the releases page)

-1. Run the application:
+1. Run the application (with the release JAR in the current command line directory):

     ```bash
-    java -jar target/quarkus-app/quarkus-run.jar
+    java -jar quarkus-run.jar
     ```

 ## Accessing the Application